The Best of Both Worlds: Bridging Quality and Diversity in Data Selection with Bipartite Graph: Methodology

 \section{Methodology}

 In this section, we first introduce the data selection problem for supervised fine-tuning in \autoref{sec:problem}.
 Subsequently, we describe the modeling of the dataset as a bipartite graph in \autoref{sec:graph}.
-Finally, we explain the re-ranking of the graph nodes using a priority function that integrates quality and diversity metrics during the data selection process in \autoref{sec:priority}.
+Finally, we explain the re-ranking of the graph nodes using a priority function that integrates quality and diversity metrics in data selection in \autoref{sec:priority}.